From fish, lobster and caviar

 Austria

-Another shopping tip for Salzburg is the traditional shops in the city center.
+Another shopping tip for Salzburg is, for example, the traditional shops in the city center.

-And here you can read about how Elena Paschinger of Creativelena experienced our visit:
+This is how Elena Paschinger from Creativelena experienced our visit.

 (M) A gourmet trip to Salzburg: There is something exquisite to the entree